TL;DR

 Wondering how much influencers should charge in 2025?
 You're not alone.

-We analyzed over 12,000 real influencer campaigns across Instagram, TikTok, YouTube, and Twitter to bring you updated benchmarks by follower count, platform, and content type, so you can set the right price (or know what to pay).
+This benchmark is based on over 12,000 real influencer campaigns across Instagram, TikTok, YouTube, and Twitter, with updated ranges by follower count, platform, and content type, so you can set the right price (or know what to pay).

 Whether you're a creator looking to monetize or a brand planning your next campaign, this data-backed guide will help you make smarter decisions.